dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Using a browser protected with Intune policy (Microsoft Edge or Intune Managed Browser), you can ensure corporate websites are always accessed with safeguards in place.
-When configured with Intune, protected browesrs can take advantage of the following:
+When configured with Intune, protected browsers can take advantage of the following:

-	1. Application protection policies
+- Application protection policies.
-	2. Conditional Access
+- Conditional access.
-	3. Single sign-on
+- Single sign-on.
-	4. Application configuration settings
+- Application configuration settings.
-	5. Azure application proxy integration
+- Azure application proxy integration.

 ## Getting started